frederic-perez/AmE-dictionary/data/idioms.md

 __stay tuned__ :two::hammer:
 __stay woke__
 __staying power__ :three: The ability to remain relevant, influential, profitable, or successful in the future. _This exercise has staying power._
+__steal (one’s) thunder__ Use or appropriate another’s idea, especially to one’s advantage, as in _It was Harold’s idea but they stole his thunder and turned it into a massive advertising campaign without giving him credit._ This idiom comes from an actual incident in which playwright and critic John Dennis (1657-1734) devised a “thunder machine” (by rattling a sheet of tin backstage) for his play, _Appius and Virginia_ (1709), and a few days later discovered the same device being used in a performance of _Macbeth_, whereupon he declared, “They steal my thunder.”
 __steal the show__ To become the main focus of attention or deliver the most captivating performance in the presence of one or more others, typically unexpectedly. _The opening band totally stole the show tonight—they were amazing._
 __steamroll through__
 __steel (someone or oneself) for (something)__ To cause someone or oneself to be mentally and emotionally prepared for and hardened against some difficult or unpleasant task, situation, outcome, etc. _As horrible as the prospect may be, we all must steel ourselves for war._